-One such provisioning tool for Office 365 is ProvisionPoint.
-ProvisionPoint is more than just a SharePoint site provisioning tool.
-It is a provisioning, lifecycle and governance tool for SharePoint sites, Office 365 groups and Microsoft Teams.
+One such provisioning tool for Microsoft 365 is ProvisionPoint 365.
+ProvisionPoint 365 is more than just a SharePoint site provisioning tool.
+It is a provisioning, lifecycle and governance tool for SharePoint sites, Microsoft 365 groups and Microsoft Teams.

-This post looks at the different aspects of SharePoint site provisioning supported by ProvisionPoint, specifically around site configuration.
+This post looks at the different aspects of SharePoint site provisioning supported by ProvisionPoint 365, specifically around site configuration.

 PnP Provisioning Templates

 What are PnP Provisioning Templates?
 PnP Provisioning Templates are a mechanism of defining granular configuration options for a wide range of components in a SharePoint site in an

 - Create lists with content types, views, content and more.